Custom Dictionaries Translation Services Word Databases

 Part of Speech: Noun

 Meaning: 1.
-A sacred phrase of Hinduism, usually taken from the Vedas, repeated in prayer or meditation as an invocation to the gods.
-2. Any phrase that is monotonously repeated over and over.
+A sacred phrase of Hinduism, repeated in prayer or meditation as an invocation to the gods.
+2. Any phrase or position on an issue that is monotonously repeated over and over.

 Notes: Today's word comes straight from Sanskrit but, like all the words that English helps itself to in other languages, it has taken on its own English sense.
 It is a lexical orphan; it has no verb or adjective relatives.

 Word History: Today's Good Word was originally Sanskrit, meaning "a (sacred) thought, counsel" from manyate "he thinks".
-This same verb also underlies Spanish mandarin "high-ranking government official", borrowed from Malay menteri, who got it from Sanskrit mantri(n) "counselor"—mantra with the suffix –in.
+This same verb also underlies Spanish mandarin "high-ranking government official", borrowed from Malay menteri, which got it from Sanskrit mantri(n) "counselor", mantr with the suffix -i(n).
 If this word reminds you of mental, you are right on track.
-This English word comes from Latin mens, mentis "mind", which later became a suffix meaning "the idea of," found in borrowed words like statement and agreement.
-Though the praying mantra is quite different from the praying mantis, their names spring from the same stock: Greek mantis "prophet, seer" is also connected with minds and thinking.
+This English word comes from the related Latin word mens, mentis "mind", which later became a suffix meaning "the idea of", found in borrowed words like statement and agreement.
+Though a praying mantra is quite different from a praying mantis, their names spring from the same stock: Greek mantis "prophet, seer", a word also connected with minds and thinking.
 English mind?
-This is our legitimate heir to the same ancient root (*men-) which probably meant "to think".
+This is our legitimate heir to the same ancient original root (men- "to think"), passed down through English's Germanic ancestors.

 Dr. Goodword, alphaDictionary.com